 Selenium Interview Questions

 Developers can run automation test scripts in Windows, Linux an Mac, and can be deployed on Android, iOS and Windows.
-Selenium is recognized as the most portable, open source test tool for web application automation.
+Selenium is recognized as the most portable, open-source test tool for web application automation.
 You can now read our updated and huge collection of Selenium Interview Questions.

 The latest version of Selenium available is 3.14, which was released in August 2018.
-Get more knowledge on this if you are preparing for Advanced Selenium Interview Questions.

 Most Frequently Asked Selenium Interview Questions And Answers With Examples: